coursedog/Bidirectional-automation/README.md

     - `5` for All of the Above.

     **For Both Products:**
-    - Action selection is skipped - automatically runs all actions from both products sequentially (Academic Scheduling first, then Curriculum Management).
+    - **Comprehensive Testing**: Runs all Academic Scheduling actions first, followed by all Curriculum Management actions, all within a single organized run folder.

 **Note**: During any step of the input process, you can type `b` or `back` to return to the previous question and modify your selection.